 MCP Prompts

-Once our MCP Server has been installed, and your MCP client has been configured to use it, you can start using conversational prompts to interact with your Files.com site.
+Once the Files.com MCP Server has been connected, you can use conversational prompts to interact with your Files.com site.

-AI models are being updated regularly so the exact same prompt may elicit different responses as updates occur.
+AI models are updated regularly, so the same prompt may elicit different responses over time.

-AI responses will also differ between, and within, chat sessions.
-In a new session, the AI will have no "memory" of previous prompts so the initial response will be unaffected by previous sessions.
-However, if you use the same prompt multiple times in a session, or after using a related prompt, then the AI will try and infer additional context and apply it to the response.
+AI responses also differ between, and within, chat sessions.
+In a new session, the AI has no memory of previous prompts, so the initial response is unaffected by previous sessions.
+If you use the same prompt multiple times in a session, or after using a related prompt, the AI infers additional context and applies it to the response.

-The AI will also attempt to deduce any missing information, or missing context, by itself which can lead to unexpected results.
-Try to be as explicit as possible with your prompts.
+The AI also attempts to deduce missing information or missing context on its own, which can lead to unexpected results.
+Be as explicit as possible with your prompts.

 Example Prompts

-The following prompts provide some examples for each of the tools available in our MCP Server.
+The following prompts provide examples for each of the tools available in our MCP Server.

 File Management